QuantumBFS/Yao.jl/README.md

 ## Introduction

-Yao is an open source framework, aiming for
+Yao is an open source framework for

-- quantum algorithm design,
+- quantum algorithm design;
-- variational quantum circuit optimization,
+- quantum machine learning;
 - learning quantum computation.

 on a classical computer.

 We provide **hierarchical** APIs for scientists to extend this framework for different purposes.
 The whole framework is highly **modularized**.

 ![](docs/src/assets/figures/framework.png)